johnnyf-hcp/vault-demo-vault-cluster-on-K8s/readme.md

 We will also be showing:
 - How to setup Vault auto-unseal with the transit engine
+- How automated snapshots are configured and manual snapshots are used
+- Show Vault HA in action
 - How to upgrade a Vault cluster using integrated storage autopilot

 You can use Visual Studio Code to run the notebook by: